KennethLeeJE8/tftanalysis_set3/README.md

 # Data Analysis

-There are many websites that aim to find out what the best comps to build are and what items you should have for these comps, my data analysis attempt to uncover some insight that will help people make more infored decisions when playing the game
+There are many websites that aim to find out what the best comps to build are and what items you should have for these comps, my data analysis aims to uncover some insight that will help people make more informed decisions when playing the game

 Meta Analysis (What is the most popular and most successful)
 - Most played, successful comp (Using Ranked to judge successfulness)
 - Most played, successful champ (Using Ranked to judge successfulness)
 - Most used, successful item (Using Ranked to judge successfulness, might not be too correlated)
-- Highest item-character correlation (Make a list of tuples, where each row is a character-item pair)
+- Highest item-character correlation (Best performing set of items on a given champion)
 - Most successful spat for comp character (all spat items have 8's, so must be tens and not 88 but 89)
 - Most common item pair, what 2 items go together the most (map items together)